This Spring, Ride The Ebike Wave To The Beach

-You wake up, stoked on the anticipation of an early morning surf.
-You take that last sip of coffee and set off on your electric cargo bike, surfboard strapped to the side.
-It’s never been so fun -- and efficient -- to get to the coast.
+It's almost spring!
+We bet you can't wait to wake up early, stoked on the anticipation of an early morning surf.
+You'll take that last sip of coffee and set off on your electric cargo bike, surfboard strapped to the side.

-After scanning the horizon, you realize it’s completely flat -- no waves as far as the eye can see.
+After scanning the horizon, you'll realize it’s completely flat -- no waves as far as the eye can see.
 But this isn't your first rodeo.
-You know that 3 miles down the coast is another surf spot, and it's only accessible by foot or bike.
+You'll know that 3 miles down the coast is another surf spot, and it's only accessible by foot or bike.

 But preparation is key.
 Sand and salt are not generally kind to metallic and electrical components, and pristine beaches can spell treachery for the rider -- and devastation for your ebike -- if you don't know what you're getting into.